 Eureka Tree Accident Lawyer

-Large trees and tree limbs fall with surprising regularity throughout Northern California, and when that happens, the results can be devastating.
+Large trees and tree limbs fall with surprising regularity throughout Northern California, and the results can be devastating when that happens.
 Our law firm has assisted several people who have sustained severe injuries due to being struck by falling trees and tree branches.
-If you or a loved one has been affected by a falling tree accident, our advice is to find an attorney who has handled these unusual and complex cases.
+If you or a loved one has been affected by a falling tree accident, we advise finding an attorney who has handled these unusual and complex cases.
 There are often complexities involved in proving property owner negligence.
 We believe that if a dangerous tree harms a person, the tree owner should be held accountable for the monetary damages suffered by the injured party.Homeowners are Responsible for Maintaining Their Trees

-Homeowners who have yards that contain a tree or trees are responsible for maintaining their tree(s) to ensure that no dangerous conditions exist.
+Homeowners with yards containing a tree or trees are responsible for maintaining their tree(s) to ensure no dangerous conditions exist.
 If you are a homeowner with trees on your property, we recommend investing in an inspection by a certified arborist or experienced tree professional.
 The arborist can check for any diseases or damage that put the tree at risk of falling.
-The professional will then recommend pruning, or if the damage is severe, removal.
+The professional will then recommend pruning or removal if the damage is severe.
 Such inspection and maintenance costs are much lower than potential damages if a tree in your yard causes a visitor severe injuries.Falling Eureka Trees Can Injure or Kill

-In the course of our advocating for clients who have been injured by falling trees, we have seen that these types of accidents can cause a variety of injuries.
+In the course of our advocating for clients who have been injured by falling trees, we have seen that these types of accidents can cause various injuries.
 Some of those include:

 - Broken bones